andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-12-20-sanitized-emulation-with-qasan.md

 description: AddressSanitizer for binaries via DBT
 ---

-Fuzzing techniques evolved in the time and tools are nowadays able to reach a good coverage of target programs with techniques that allow fuzzers to bypass roadblocks [1] [2] [3] [4].
+Fuzzing techniques evolved over time and tools are nowadays able to reach a good coverage of target programs with techniques that allow fuzzers to bypass roadblocks [1] [2] [3] [4].

-But without good bug detection capabilities, a fuzzer that reach a high coverage is less effective.
+But without good bug detection capabilities, a fuzzer that reaches a high coverage is less effective.

 Fuzzing with additional instrumentation for bug detection is one of the most important fields of research in this matter.

-Source-level fuzzers such as AFL [5], AFLplusplus [6], libFuzzer [7] and honggfuzz [8] can make use of sanitization frameworks provided by compilers (GCC and LLVM) such as ASAN, MSAN, UBSAN [9] to detect bugs that doesn't necessary crash the programs such as uninitialized reads, heap negative OOBs, and many others.
+Source-level fuzzers such as AFL [5], AFLplusplus [6], libFuzzer [7] and honggfuzz [8] can make use of sanitization frameworks provided by compilers (GCC and LLVM) such as ASAN, MSAN, UBSAN [9] to detect bugs that don't necessary crash the programs such as uninitialized reads, heap negative OOBs, and many others.

 Binary-level fuzzers can make use of special hardened allocators such as AFL's libdislocator to detect common misuse of the heap.
 However, these tools are far from complete (e.g. libdislocator's memalign is not guaranteed to be at the end of a page and so OOBs are not always detected) and don't scale with programs that frequently allocate small chunks.